eliedaou/acanetsDev/professors/_posts/2015-07-01-professor-Luo.md

 tags:
   - professors
   - professor1
-the_description: "This is a description of \"professor1\" which is set to Professor Yan Luo."
+the_description: "This is a full description of \"professor1\" which is set to Professor Yan Luo.
+Here we can put more information about the person."
+excerpt: "This is a short excerpt about professor 2."
 myURL: '../professors/prof1'

 ---